EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 # Liquid Ajax Cart
-Liquid Ajax Cart is a Javascript library for Shopify that lets you build ajax-cart functionality using plain liquid templates.
+Liquid Ajax Cart — Javascript library for Shopify.

+It lets you build Ajax carts using plain Liquid templates.

+## Quick Test
+Check it out with your theme.

+If you have a script that calls `stopPropagation` method for product forms' `submit` event — switch it off.
+Otherwise Liquid Ajax Cart will not be able to handle the "Add to Cart" user's action.

-##### 1. Create a liquid section for Ajax Cart with a `data-ajax-cart-section` container:
+##### 1. Create a liquid section for Ajax-cart with a `data-ajax-cart-section` container:

 ```liquid
 {% comment %} sections/ajax-cart.liquid {% endcomment %}